melissaharijanto/Travel-Log/docs/installation.md

 ```
 For more information on this method, please visit <a href="https://reactnative.dev/docs/running-on-device">React's official documentation</a>.

-3. Have fun navigating through!
-If you face any troubles, please contact us through our Telegram handles:  @livmichelle / @melissaharijanto.
+Have fun navigating through!
 You can sign in with our placeholder account to try the app's features:
 - Email: yeonjun@gmail.com
 - Password: 300500

 Or alternatively, if you want to test the 'Forget Password' function, please sign up with a new account with your
 **real** email, as it will be sent via a password-reset email!

+### Facing any issues?

+Please raise an issue in our <a href="https://github.com/melissaharijanto/Travel-Log/issues">GitHub repository</a>.